Uniform Asymptotic Inference and the Bootstrap After Model Selection: A negative result in high dimensions

 \section{A negative result in high dimensions}

-We prove that the TG statistic fails to converge to a uniform distribution, under a nonnormal error model, in a fairly standard high-dimensional problem setting: the ``many means'' setting.
+We prove that the TG statistic fails to converge to a uniform distribution, under the null hypothesis, in a data model that has nonnormal errors and is high-dimensional, but otherwise represents a fairly standard setting: the ``many means'' setting.
 We write the observation model as

-where we interpret $i=1,\ldots m$ as replications, and $j=1,\ldots d$ as dimensions.
+where we interpret $i=1,\ldots,m$ as replications, and $j=1,\ldots,d$ as dimensions.
 In total there are hence $n=md$ observations.
 Denote

-We will analyze the TG statistic, when selection is performed based on the largest of \smash{$|\bar{Y}_j|$}, $j=1,\ldots d$, and inference is then performed on the corresponding mean parameter.
+We will analyze the TG statistic, when selection is performed based on the largest of \smash{$|\bar{Y}_j|$}, $j=1,\ldots,d$, and inference is then performed on the corresponding mean parameter.
 A straightforward change of notation will translate the above into a regression problem, with an orthogonal design $X \in \R^{n\times d}$, but we stick with the many means formulation of the problem for simplicity.

-We assume that the errors $\epsilon_{ij}$, $i=1,\ldots m$, $j=1,\ldots d$ in \eqref{eq:manymeans} are i.i.d.\ from the following mixture:
+We assume that the errors $\epsilon_{ij}$, $i=1,\ldots,m$, $j=1,\ldots,d$ in \eqref{eq:manymeans} are i.i.d.\ from the following mixture:

 The mixing proportion $\pi$ and mean shift $B$ will both scale with $d$.
 Moreover, they will be chosen so that (for each $d$) the error variance is

 As mentioned, we will consider model selection events of the form